 Anxiety & Phobia Workbook by Edmund J. Bourne

 This handy workbook from social anxiety expert Edmund J. Bourne, Ph.D., has already been put to good use by over one million people.
 It can help with all kinds of fears and anxiety, from generalized anxiety disorder, social anxiety, and panic attacks, to specific phobias, obsessive-compulsive disorder, and other anxiety-related issues.

 This workbook will be helpful whether the reader is working through it alone or as a complement to therapy or counseling with a mental health professional.
 Its goal is to help the reader build the skills necessary for shutting down overly anxious thoughts and putting yourself back in control of your thoughts and feelings.

 First, it will walk the reader through a background on anxiety and phobias, including the latest evidence from anxiety research and the newest medications available for anxiety.

-Next, it will guide readers through skill-building exercises and worksheets to give them the tools they need to overcome their anxiety – tools like:
+Next, it will guide readers through skill-building exercises and worksheets to give them the tools and coping skills they need to overcome their anxiety – tools like: